sf-explorer/documentation/docs/1. OrgDetails/index.md

 ---
 import D3Graphviz from '../../src/components/D3Graphviz'

-# Overview of your org
+# Object Manager

 :::tip
 The best documentation is the one you don't write
 :::

-**SF Explorer** retrieve the usage of your org objects and provide:
+**SF Explorer Object Manager** retrieve the usage of your org objects and provide:
 * 1️⃣ Grouping and filtering based on the different exposed attributes (category, usage, record types...)
 * 2️⃣ API Name and associated documentation - a click on the API Name provide extra detail on the object
 * 3️⃣ Usage with associated percentage in org